This journal provides rapid publication of complete research reports and reviews in the field of psychiatry.

 Subheadings should follow the numbering system used in the major heading; for example, the subheading "Subjects" within the Methods section should be flush left on a separate line and designated 2.1., the subheading "Procedures" should be designated 2.2., etc.Lower level headings, if required, should also be numbered (e.g., "2.1.1.
 Patients." as a lower order heading under "2.1.
 Subjects.").
 Only the first letter of the first word of each heading should be capitalized.

-Letters to the Editor.
-Letters to the Editor should be 750-1000 words or less.
-The Letter should not include a title page, abstract or key words.
-Authors' names and affiliations should be listed at the end of the Letter, along with the corresponding author's email address.
-There should be no more than 5 references, and no tables or figures.Introduction.
-The introduction should be brief and explain the purpose of the study; an extensive review of the literature should be avoided, but directly relevant articles by other investigators, as well as by the authors themselves, must be cited.
-If the manuscript includes subjects who have been included in previous reports, references should be provided and the number of subjects whose data have been included elsewhere should be specified.
+CorrespondenceCorrespondence items (formally Letters to the Editor ) should be 750-1000 words or less.
+It should not include a title page, abstract or key words.
+Authors' names and affiliations should be listed at the end of the letter, along with the corresponding author's email address.
+There should be no more than 5 references, and no tables or figures.Manuscript categories

 Conflict of interest.
 All authors are requested to disclose any actual or potential conflict of interest including any financial, personal or other relationships with other people or organizations within three (3) years of beginning the work submitted that could inappropriately influence, or be perceived to influence, their work.
 Examples of potential conflicts of interest that should be disclosed include employment, consultancies, stock ownership (except for personal investment purposes equal to the lesser of one percent (1%) or USD 5000), honoraria, paid expert testimony, patent applications, registrations, and grants.
 If there are no conflicts of interest, authors should state that there are none.